-Pan roasting radish mellows its spice, lending a tender texture to this side dish.
+Pan-braising radishes mellows their spice, lending tender texture to this side dish.

 1 shallot, minced